MASILab/PMC-LaMP/README.md

 # PMC-LaMP: PubMed Central Language Model Pipeline

 PMC-LaMP is a tool for creating custom RAG-enabled chatbots based on PubMed Central medical literature.
-This pipeline allows you to search for scientific articles on a specific topic, download them, create a vector index, and generate a chatbot that can answer questions based on the literature.
+This pipeline allows you to search for scientific articles on a specific topic, download them, create a vector index, and generate a local chatbot that can answer questions based on the literature.

 ## Prerequisites